 Harassment based on a protected characteristic can also take many forms and can be directed at an individual or a group based on characteristics such as race, religion, national origin, gender, sexual orientation, age, disability, or other protected characteristics.
 This type of harassment can include derogatory comments or slurs, physical threats or violence, or exclusion from work or social activities.

 In California, as in other states, harassment cases can be difficult to prove.
-California does have specific laws in place, though, to protect against harassment in the workplace, and these laws provide guidelines for what constitutes being harassed and how it can be addressed.
+California does have specific laws in place, though, to protect against harassment in the workplace, and these laws provide guidelines for what constitutes harassment and how it can be addressed.

 Harassment is defined as unwanted conduct that is based on a protected characteristic (such as race, religion, gender, or sexual orientation) and that is severe or pervasive enough to create a hostile or offensive work environment.
 This means to prove a harassment case in California, the person filing the claim must show that the behavior they experienced was unwanted, was based on a protected characteristic, and was severe or pervasive enough to create a hostile or offensive work environment.